felipeaufe/noughts-and-crosses/README.md

 `SASS`: As CCS compiler to optimize writing style files.

-`LocalDB`: As a database, in order to simplify the use of the application and test code and structure.
+`Local Storage DB`: As a database, in order to simplify the use of the application and test code and structure.

 ## Starting the game